syedwaseemjan/GingerPaymentAssignment/README.md

 #### 4. Run tests:

     $ nosetests -vv --collect-only (To see where exactly nose is looking for testcases.
 It won't run the tests if the file is executable)
-    $ chmod -x $(find tests/ -name '*.py')  - (To make your testcases files executable.
+    $ chmod -x $(find tests/ -name '*.py')  - (To make your testcase files not executable.
 This command is tested on MAC only)
     $ nosetests -v

 #### 5. Run the server: